JUNE 15, 2020

 - Chelsea Miller

-Named one of the sexiest vegan celebrities in 2014 by PETA, Ellen Page is vocal about her advocacy in her tweets.
+Named one of the sexiest vegan celebrities in 2014 by PETA, Elliot Page, formerly, Ellen Page, is vocal about his advocacy in his tweets.
 "Why are vegans made fun of while the inhumane factory farming process regards animals and the natural world merely as commodities to be exploited for profit?"

-Ellen Page named “Sexiest Vegan” by PETA in 2014 (SOURCE: POPBUZZ)
+Elliot Page, formerly, Ellen Page, named “Sexiest Vegan” by PETA in 2014 (SOURCE: POPBUZZ)

 We could go on and on talking about the fascinating insights of so many people who have transitioned to a vegan lifestyle.
 Whether it's for health, animal love, the environment, and moral reasons, the bottom line is, these people have found a lifestyle that feels right for them.
 Adopting a healthier and environmentally-susceptible lifestyle is a massive step in the right direction, and it is high time we all contemplate the choices we make every chance we have.